 Optional attendance both Monday and Wednesday

 Add green roofs.
 You may still have positive runoff after adding rain gardens and pervious surface, so you may need to add green roofs.
-Any flat roof can be converted to a green roof, they will absorb all the rainfall of a 2.5" storm.
+Any flat roof can be converted to a green roof, they will absorb all the rainfall of both a 0.5cm and a 2.5cm storm.
 This is an expensive way to reduce runoff, and is limited to just the roofs, but is a less expensive alternative than underground storage.

-The amount of runoff reduction is easy to calculate - the area of the roof in square meters, multiplied by 2.5 cm (or 0.025 meters), for cubic meters of outflow reduction.
+The amount of runoff reduction is easy to calculate for any storm amount less than 5 cm - the area of the roof in square meters, multiplied by the storm amount, e.g., 0.025 meters (2.5 cm converted to meters), for cubic meters of outflow reduction.
 You don't need to do another full application of your geoprocessing workflow, because of our assumptions of no absorption of overland flow.
 You can calculate the rainfall volume that falls on any converted roof, and subtract that amount from the runoff calculated with your rain gardens and pervious surface present.

 You must calculate the cost, on a per surface area basis for converted rooftops.

 Underground Storage.
 After subtracting the reduction in runoff due to green roofs, you may still have a positive outflow.
 If that is the case, then you can simply designate an amount of underground storage.
 Again, you don't need to re-run your workflow, you can simple designate the amount of underground storage as that left over after everything else, and calculate your required storage volumes.

 You should also calculate the following numbers to include in your report, organized in one or more tables, and also discussed in the results section

 - Added canopy area,

 - Impervious to pervious surface conversion area,

 - Total area in added rain gardens,